davidcanino/C-plus-plus-Examples/Example-008/ReadME.md

 <H3>The 'Example-008' Test</H3>

 <p>
 	This basic test about the use of the C++ programming language shows how exploiting several <i>'overloaded'</i> functions, defined and implemented on a separate C++ header and source file, respectively, in a C++ program.
 By construction, all these <i>'overloaded'</i> functions have the same name but a different signature, and operate on <i>'double floating point'</i> values, inserted by the user.
-Broadly speaking, this test is another example of the <i>separate (modular) compiling</i> techniques for exploiting a (third-party) module within a C++ program.
+Broadly speaking, this test is another example of the <i>separate (modular) compiling</i> techniques for exploiting a (third-party) module in a C++ program.
 </p>

 <p>In particular, this test consists of the <i>'Example-008'</i> executable file, which is based on several components.
 These latter are distributed in a few files: